exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

 TODO: Move the entire section to the EJB App tutorial.

-To deploy and start a specific list of services, use the following command with a prepared `config.yml` file:
+To deploy and start a specific list of services, use the following command with the prepared `config.yml` file:

 ```bash